phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 		     </f7-button>
 		</f7-block>

-	This block specifies a hidden field to store the required `limit` value to be passed in the request, and a hidden search input field and button that will call the `onSubmit()` event handler function.
+	This block specifies a hidden field to store the required max `limit` value pass in to the request, a hidden submit input field (see the next step) and a button that will call the `onSubmit()` event handler function.

-5. Define a `hidden` class for the above input in a new style block after the closing `</script>` tag at the bottom of the page:
+5. In the previous step we defined this element: `<input type="submit" class="hidden" value="Search" />`, which  is used to set the keyboard button to **Search** instead of **Return**.
+However, we don't want that to actually show an input field so we have added a class name of `hidden` that we still need to define.
+We can't set the type to `hidden` since it needs to be `submit`.
+In this step, define a `hidden` class and set the  `display` to `none`.

 		<style scoped>
 		  .hidden {